-The seven colleges most frequently attended by Mountain School graduates in the last seven years are Brown, Yale, Middlebury, Dartmouth, Bowdoin, Oberlin, and Colorado College.
+The seven colleges most frequently attended by Mountain School graduates in the last seven years are Brown University, Middlebury College, Yale University, Bowdoin College, Dartmouth College, Cornell University, and Williams College.

 The Mountain School students who have come to Yale have made outstanding contributions to the university’s academic and social life.
 They bring to the table a strong work ethic honed in both classes and on afternoon work crews and a sense of the vital importance of community in an intellectual and residential environment.